USA Banner

 The Maritime Administration's Small Shipyard Grant Program is designed to support small shipyard projects that make capital and related improvements; or provide training for workers in shipbuilding, ship repair, and associated industries.
 Supporting these types of projects drives efficiency, competitive operations, and quality ship construction, repair, and reconfiguration across the industry.

 Grants are capped at 75 percent of the project's estimated cost and are available to facilities with fewer than 1,200 production employees.
-Additional information can be found in the Federal Register.
+Additional information can be found in below Notice of Funding Opportunity (NOFO).

 Notice of Funding Opportunity